mirdsmulya/terraform-clean-template/gcp/README.md

 # Terraform GCP Infrastructure Template

-Welcome to the **Terraform GCP Infrastructure Template** repository!
 This repository contains a reusable and clean Terraform template for provisioning infrastructure on Google Cloud Platform (GCP).
 The template leverages a modular approach and uses a `local.tf` file to customize the main infrastructure according to your requirements.

 ## Prerequisites